Hardware Creation, Packaging Design, Website Design

 Vape was becoming one of the largest sectors of the cannabis market, and the simple pen designs were not evolving.
 HUM was started as an exploration into what users want.

 We started with user research.
 After finding that the market consisted of primarily users that were ‘older’ (a broad definition of persons over 40 by ADEA US government terminology).
-So we talked with and observed new and existing cannabis vape consumers in this demographic.
+We spoke with and observed new and existing cannabis vape consumers in this demographic.
 Our biggest revolution was that there was an utter lack of feedback.
-In using the vaporizers users had a difficult time seeing whether the device was on, and in physically feeling if they were consuming vapor.
-The result of this was that users were either unable to ingest the material, or they became more inebriated than they desired.
+Our research showed vaporizer users had a difficult time identifying whether the device was on and if they were even physically feeling if they were consuming vapor.
+A broad.

-Through market research we found that most dispensaries sold 510 cartridges, we knew that shifting away from 510 may be user friendly, but less feasible for cannabis manufacturers.
-So we set out on redefining the vaping experience through creation of a revolutionary 510 battery.
+Through market research we found that most dispensaries sold 510 cartridges; we knew that shifting away from 510 may be user-friendly, but less feasible for cannabis manufacturers.
+So we set out on redefining the vaping experience through the creation of a revolutionary 510 battery.

-We had also found that the average* user did not only want to use 1 cartridge in a period of time.
-Many of the users would use a CBD, Sativa, or lower THC cartridge during the day and a higher THC, or Indica cartridge during the night.
-Whatever the configuration was most of our research showed consumers switching between 2 cartridges.
+We found that the average* consumer uses more than one cartridge during the course of one day.
+Many of the users would use multiple profiles, flavors, or lower THC cartridges during the day and a higher THC, or blend cartridge later on.
+The research revealed consumers switching between at least two cartridges.
 510 cartridges are threaded, and the act of screwing the cartridge for each use created a large amount of wrist strain for users.
 So we wanted the HUM to house 2 cartridges at once to combat this stress point.

-We landed on a direct that required less movement.
-Existing vapes had lights on the base to indicate activity.
-This made it hard for users to view, and at the same time it alerted everyone around the user what they were doing.
-So we placed a small light on top of the battery, pointed toward the eye of the user, so that only the user can view the status.
-With aesthetics in mind for the target demographic we landed on a more subtle direction.
-When the battery sat on a table we did not want it to scream cannabis, like the standard paraphernalia.
+We landed on a direction that requires less movement.
+Existing vaporizers had lights on the base to indicate activity.
+This made it hard for users to view, and at the same time, it alerted everyone around the user what they were doing.
+We placed a small light on top of the battery, pointed toward the eye of the user so that only the user can view the status.
+With aesthetics in mind for the target demographic, we landed on a more subtle direction.
+When the battery rests on a table we do not want it to scream “cannabis” like the standard paraphernalia.